breezey12/tappt/README.md

 ### Instant Gratification

 Since there's already a .json transcript provided, you can check out Tappt's functionality without a Speechmatics API key or waiting for an API call to that service, by using `https://www.youtube.com/watch?v=8MNCQTgB7o0` as your URL.
 Some keywords that show up that video are "writing", "writers", "usually", and "talking".

+### Usage

+When you search for a URL that hasn't already been transcribed, it will take about 7x the running length (as of 5/4/2015) to transcribe/index it, then search it.
+This means that if the YouTube is one minute long, it will take seven minutes before you get a result.

 ### Feedback and Contributions